Vish2476/tEaMnEw/README.md

 > we just tried to build a user friendly blog writing platform so that it would be useful many to check all information in one place related to COVID-19

 ![](images/post.gif)

+# Tech Used
+  Step to run project & procedure:

+1) Move Blogger Project to htdocs folder(Inside XAMPP Server)

+2) Open XAMPP Control Panel and start Apache & MySQL Server

+3) Open any browser and type localhost

+4) Open PHPMyAdmin (or type http://localhost/phpmyadmin/)

+5)  And then click on Import option

+6) Choose the blog(SQL) file inside the Blogger folder

+7) Then click on Go button at bottom (Now DB successfully created)

+8) Now again type http://localhost/blogger/ to view your project

+9) Congrats, now your project successfully run...

+Learn from the source code and do modifcation on this project.